changeworld/azure-docs.pl-pl/articles/machine-learning/studio/r-get-started.md

 ---
 title: Wprowadzenie do języka R
 titleSuffix: ML Studio (classic) - Azure
-description: Skorzystaj z tego samouczka programowania w języku R, aby rozpocząć korzystanie z języka R z Azure Machine Learning Studio (klasyczny) w celu utworzenia rozwiązania do prognozowania.
+description: Use this R programming tutorial to get started using the R language with Azure Machine Learning Studio (classic) to create a forecasting solution.
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: studio